 All HIV-infected individuals should undergo HIV genotyping (i.e., antiretroviral resistance testing) following confirmation of diagnosis in order to inform selection of ART regimen.
-Once antiviral therapy begins, the CD4+ count and viral load should be assessed every 3-6 months, along with medication resistance studies if there is evidence of viral progression.
+Once antiviral therapy begins, the CD4+ count and viral load should be assessed regularly, along with medication resistance studies if there is evidence of viral progression.

 Regular exercise can reduce some side effects of antiretroviral treatment.
 Aerobic exercise can help reduce total body and visceral fat and normalize lipid profiles in HIV-infected patients.
 Combinations of aerobic exercise and progressive resistive exercise (done for at least 20 minutes ≥ 3 times per week) may also lead to significant reductions in depressive symptoms and improvements in cardiopulmonary fitness, muscle strength, and quality of life.